 The 125,000 contagious people therefore account for 10 days of active infection.
 After four periods of ten days, you are at 4 x 125,000 = 500,000.
 So it takes 40 days to reach 500,000 infections.
 That's roughly six weeks.

 Including March/April, we have now been above 100,000 infections for at least 12 weeks.
-We have just seen that you get to 500,000 infections in 6 weeks.
-So in the 12 weeks around the peaks you are at 1 million – and that is very economically calculated.
+We have just seen that you reach 500,000 infections in 6 weeks.
+In the 12 weeks around the peaks you are at 1 million - and that is a very economical calculation.

 From February: easily over a million